From the Vault: Rounders (1998)

 It might not be the most complex of poker movies, but for audiences who know little about the game, this is more than likely to come as something of a relief.
 Bluffing it’s way through twists and turns, Rounders is adequate as light entertainment, and a film which will be favoured by poker players who are happy to let a few of the weaker plot points slide.

-See also From the Vault: Searching for Bobby Fischer (1993)
+See also From the Vault: Kicking and Screaming (1995)

 Prem